Poodle: Seamlessly Scaling Down Large Language Models with Just-in-Time Model Replacement: Just-in-Time Model Replacement

 \subsection{Task Identification and Dataset Generation}

-As shown in \autoref{fig:flow-chart}, assuming an \ac{llm} is currently used to handle a \ac{rectask}, the first step in developing a \ac{surrogatemodel} is to identify the \ac{rectask} and to collect labeled training data by monitoring and saving incoming requests and responses.
+As shown in \autoref{fig:flow-chart}, assuming an \ac{llm} is currently used to handle a \ac{rectask}, the first step in developing a \ac{surrogatemodel} is to identify the \ac{rectask} by monitoring and saving incoming requests and responses.
 A \ac{rectask} can be represented as a \emph{template prompt} for the \ac{llm}, which is \emph{instantiated} into a concrete prompt by binding values to the template's parameters.
-In addition, a \ac{rectask} is associated with task metadata, performance metadata, and a task dataset.
-The task metadata consists of information such as the input and output data modalities and the task type (e.g., classification).
-The performance metadata may include, for example, the request frequency, current latency, and current throughput.
-The task dataset consists of incoming requests paired with the corresponding responses or ground truth labels if available.
+In addition, a \ac{rectask} is associated with task metadata (e.g., input/output modalities and task type), performance metadata (e.g., request frequency, latency, and throughput), and a task dataset consisting of incoming requests paired with corresponding responses or ground-truth labels when available.

 \paragraph{Challenges} The main challenge in this step is to detect the \ac{rectask} as early as possible and gather associated data and metadata without significant overhead during \ac{llm} inference.